 Researchers can generate counts of OHSU patients with specific characteristics from OHSU's Integrated Health Record, Epic.
 This tool is useful to determine if the population you are looking for is available here at OHSU.
 Additionally, with the appropriate IRB approvals, you can use the query you have built to request an identifiable list of potential participants to contact for recruitment.

 - Epic Data for Research Purposes: Using the Research Data Warehouse, you can work with an OCTRI analyst for more detailed queries of the electronic medical record in order to obtain lists of potential participants or to gather data directly for analysis.

-- Resource Lab: A meeting with local experts in operational aspects of clinical trials at OHSU.
+- Clinical Research Development Team: A meeting with local experts in operational aspects of clinical trials at OHSU.
 An hour long meeting can be arranged to review your study and accrual goals and brainstorm solutions.
 If your study is a multi-site clinical trial this meeting may lead to accessing national resources through the Trial Innovation Network.

 - Research Volunteer Registry and Biorepository: OCTRI maintains a registry of people who are interested in participating in research at OHSU.
 Investigators can request contact information for potential participants or if samples are needed, researchers can request blood and urine specimens from the biorepository.

 - Study Coordinators: OCTRI study coordinators are in high demand because they consistently display professionalism, attention to detail, and resourcefulness.
 They have a strong track record of using both traditional and innovative recruitment methods to craft realistic recruitment plans and to get studies back on target.
 For example, coordinators can help in making phone calls, staffing events for recruitment and hanging study recruitment posters.